gpuweb/WSL/Spec/source/index.rst

     #.
 There must be a function with the name ``operator[]`` which is defined
     #.
 For each declaration of the former with arguments type ``(t1, t2, t3)``, there must be a declaration of the latter with argument type ``(t1, t2)``, and return type ``t3``

-If there are two function declarations with the same names, number of parameters, types of their parameters, then the program is invalid.
+If there are two function declarations with the same names, number of parameters, and types of their parameters, then the program is invalid.

 Typing of functions
 -------------------